 If you click on the filter, you’ll get the filtering options:

-But don’t be mislead: these ready widgets do just a fraction of the custom data filtering that you will be able to do when you’ll have learned about task filters (see “Search with Twproject” section).
+But don’t be mislead: these ready widgets do just a fraction of the custom data filtering that you will be able to do when you’ll have learned about projects filters (see “Search with Twproject” section).

 For the help desk: Help Desk page

-This is a page with simplified functionality: it basically lets you simply create new issues, which then the project managers may distribute to operators if needed, raise to a second level help etc. .
+This is a page with simplified functionality: it basically lets you simply create new ToDos, which then the project managers may distribute to operators if needed, raise to a second level help etc. .

 Modify your Dashboard